Keep Canada working

 Know the factsTrans Mountain Pipeline will create jobs, ensure Canadians get fair value for our oil and help us take action on climate change.

-Preserving Canada's Economic Prosperity ActBill 12 was introduced to give the province the power it needs to restrict the export of crude oil, natural gas and refined fuels.
+Preserving Canada's Economic Prosperity ActBill 12 has passed to give the province the ability to restrict the export of crude oil, natural gas and refined fuels, if necessary.

 Why a pipeline matters